Transition 2022

 We have three ways which we will conduct our transition programme this year.

-The third part of our transition programme is our Transition Evening, taking place in school on Wednesday 13th July 2022.
+• The third part of our transition programme is our Transition Evening, taking place in school on Thursday 13th July 2023.
 This evening is for parents/carers only.
-The evening is split into two sessions in order for us to accomodate the 215 families in the building.
-The first session starts at 4.30pm and the second session starts at 6.30pm.
-Each session can hold up to around 107 students’ parents/carer.
-No more than two adults can attend the evening.
-Appointments will be made on a first-come-first-served basis for either slot.
-Appointments need to be booked by phoning our main reception.
-The evening will consist of a detailed presentation from our Principal, Mr Mckeon about or values, expectations and how we will support your child to achieve things they never thought they could, alongside break out sessions on our Parent Portal and curriculum.
+The evening is split into two sessions in order for us to accomodate the 220 families in the building.
+The first session starts at 6pm and the second session starts at 7.15pm.

 So firstly, sit back and take your time navigating this webpage via the drop down menus.
 We hope it answers the many questions you may have about joining Little Lever School.
 If you have any further questions, please email Mrs Leigh, our Leader of Transition on sle@little-lever.bolton.sch.uk